HIIT/dime-ui/README.md

 The architure of dime-ui is based on a solid boilerplate [react-boilerplate](https://github.com/mxstbr/react-boilerplate).
 The introdution of [react-boilerplate](https://github.com/mxstbr/react-boilerplate/tree/master/docs/general) is a good read if you don't have previous knowlage on ReactJS + Redux project.

 There are many well-written articles on ReactJS and Redux.
-In this section, I will focus on explaining how to creaste an new UI compoment named 'VersionNumer'.
-As its name suggested, 'VersionNumer' is a React-rendering HTML text node (``<span>v1.2</span>``) showing the version number of dime-server.
-I will show how to develope the compoment and how to inject the compoment into the current UI codebase.
+I will focus on explaining how to creaste an new UI compoment ``<VersionNumber />``.
+As its name suggested, ``<VersionNumber />`` is a HTML text node (``<span>v1.2</span>``) showing the version number of dime-server.
+I will demonstrate how to create the compoment and how to put the compoment into the current UI codebase.

-'VersionNumer' is composed by a pair of HTML tags (``<span></span>``) and the text(``v1.2``) showing data gotten from dimer-server by one API call.
+``<VersionNumber />`` is composed by a pair of HTML tags (``<span></span>``) and the text(v1.2) showing data gotten from dimer-server by one API call.
 This is a common pattern for any UI compment.
-The visiable UI element represets some information and it needs to where and how to get the information.
+The visiable UI element represets some information and the application needs to know where and how to get that information(often done by an API call).
+This scenario should apply to any futher UI compoemnt developments.

-To make this happend, we firstly need to creat the ``VersionNumber`` compoment.

 ## Create a React Component (see source code in [this commit](https://github.com/HIIT/dime-ui/commit/404aa7bc486e3bd031facf555816543ad371f090))
 1. Go to the root of the project, type ``npm run geneate`` and follow: